stijn-dejongh/lovecraft_public_domain/raw_converts/mys.md

     Chapter V

-The People Hurried to Florida and Beheld&mdash;&mdash;&mdash;.
-A steel spindle shaped object Lay placidly on the water Beside the shattered wreck of The brig. &ldquo;A Submarine Boat&rdquo;! shouted one &ldquo;Yes!&rdquo; shouted another &ldquo;The mystery is cleared&rdquo; said a wise looking man. &ldquo;In the excitement of the fight they launch the submarine boat and take as many as they wish, unseen.
-And&mdash;&mdash;&mdash;.&rdquo; &ldquo;John Brown has disappeared&rdquo;! shouted a voice from the deck.
+The People Hurried to Florida and Beheld------.
+A steel spindle shaped object Lay placidly on the water Beside the shattered wreck of The brig.
+"A Submarine Boat "! shouted one  "Yes! " shouted another  "The mystery is cleared " said a wise looking man.
+"In the excitement of the fight they launch the submarine boat and take as many as they wish, unseen.
+And------. "  "John Brown has disappeared "! shouted a voice from the deck.
 Sure enough John Brown was gone!

     Chapter VI

 The Finding of The Submarine boat and the dissapearance of John Brown caused renewed excitement among the People, and a new discovery was made.
-In relating this discovery It is necessary to relate a geographical Fact:&mdash; At the North Pole there is supposed to exist a vast continent composed of volcanic soil, a portion is open to travellers and explorers but it is barren and unfruitful. and thus absolutely Impassable.
-It is called &ldquo;No-Mans Land.&rdquo;
+In relating this discovery It is necessary to relate a geographical Fact:-- At the North Pole there is supposed to exist a vast continent composed of volcanic soil, a portion is open to travellers and explorers but it is barren and unfruitful. and thus absolutely Impassable.
+It is called  "No-Mans Land. "

     Chapter VII

 In the Extreme southern part of No-Mans Land There was found a wharf and a hut &amp;c and every sign of former human habitation.
-A rusty door-plate was nailed to the hut inscribed in old English &ldquo;M. Ruello.&rdquo; This, then, was the home of Michael Ruello. the house brought to light a note book belonging to John Griggs, and The Log of the &ldquo;Constitution&rdquo; taken from Henry Johns, and the Madagascar Reaper belong To Dahabea.
+A rusty door-plate was nailed to the hut inscribed in old English "M. Ruello. " This, then, was the home of Michael Ruello. the house brought to light a note book belonging to John Griggs, and The Log of the  "Constitution " taken from Henry Johns, and the Madagascar Reaper belong To Dahabea.

     Chapter VIII

 When about to leave, they Observed a spring on the side of the hut.
-They pressed it.&mdash;A hole appeared in the side of the hut which they promptly entered.
-They were in a subterranean cavern, the beach ran down to the edge of a black, murky, sea. on the sea lay a dark oblong object&mdash;viz another Submarine boat which they entered.
+They pressed it.--A hole appeared in the side of the hut which they promptly entered.
+They were in a subterranean cavern, the beach ran down to the edge of a black, murky, sea. on the sea lay a dark oblong object--viz another Submarine boat which they entered.
 There bound to the cabin Floor Lay Griggs, Johns, and Dahabea, all alive and well.
 They, when arriving in London, separated, Griggs going to Ruralville, Johns, To the Constitution and Dahabea to Madagascar.